 Exercise can help keep your blood sugar level steady, decrease your risk of heart disease, and help you lose weight.
 Exercise for at least 30 minutes, 5 days a week.
-Include muscle strengthening activities 2 days each week, such as push-ups, sit-ups, and lifting weights.
-Work with your primary healthcare provider to plan the best exercise program for you.
+Include muscle strengthening activities 2 days each week.
+Work with your primary healthcare provider to create an exercise plan.
 If your blood sugar level is less than 100 mg/dL, have a carbohydrate snack before exercise.
 Examples are 4 to 6 crackers, ½ banana, 8 ounces (1 cup) of milk, or 4 ounces (½ cup) of juice.

 If you smoke, it is never too late to quit.
-Smoking can worsen the problems that can occur with diabetes.
+Smoking can worsen the problems that may occur with diabetes.
 Ask your primary healthcare provider for more information about how to stop smoking if you are having trouble quitting.

 Alcohol affects your blood sugar levels.
 Women should limit alcohol to 1 drink a day.
 Men should limit alcohol to 2 drinks a day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.